Oisota/MyBlog/src/blog/long-functions.md

 draft: true
 ---

-During my time in college and in the programming community at large, I've heard the general sentiment that long functions should be refactored into shorter functions that only do one thing.
+During my time in college and in the programming community at large, I've heard the general sentiment that long functions are bad and short functions are good.
+The argument is that short functions are easier to maintain and reason about and that long functions should be refactored into shorter functions that only do one thing.
 This rule is usually accepted as gospel without any opposition or discussion.
 It sounds logical at first but is this guideline actually a good rule of thumb?
 Are long functions inherently bad and short functions inherently better?